(..and by “Kitchen” I meant that restaurant in Greenbelt 3, not really that area in the house where you cook food.)

 Husband: Fried chicken?

 Riz: No, it’s not fried.
-It has potatoes, carrots, ham and cream.
+It has potatoes, carrots, ham, cream sauce, herbs.

 Husband: Ohh.
 Sounds good!